iennae/ed-training/slides/preso.md

 * Meet your team!
 * What are motivations?
 What are current beliefs?
 What are current skills?
 Gaps in skills?

-Time: 10 minutes
+Time: 20 minutes

 ![fit](https://raw.githubusercontent.com/kdaniels/effective-devops/master/images/timer.png)

-^ K: Because of time, 2 minutes per speaker, gatekeeper should also time speaker

----

-^ J
+^ K:

 ---